hypervel/hypervel.org/docs/docs/validation.md

 });
 ```

-Like the `$input` parameter passed to the closure, the `$item` parameter is an instance of `Hyperf\Support\Fluent` when the attribute data is an array; otherwise, it is a string.
+Like the `$input` parameter passed to the closure, the `$item` parameter is an instance of `Hypervel\Support\Fluent` when the attribute data is an array; otherwise, it is a string.

 ## Validating Arrays

-As discussed in the [`array` validation rule documentation](#rule-array), the `array` rule accepts a list of allowed array keys.
+As discussed in the [array validation rule documentation](#rule-array), the `array` rule accepts a list of allowed array keys.
 If any additional keys are present within the array, validation will fail:

 ```php
 use Hypervel\Support\Facades\Validator;